Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Reusable Water Bottle

 Being outdoors in the hot weather will affect your body over time.
-Staying hydrated throughout your trip will prevent the risk of overheating or heat stroke.
+Staying hydrated throughout your trip will help prevent overheating or heat stroke.

 Bringing a reusable water bottle also means less plastic and waste left, which is a win-win for everyone.